sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/2 - Abort Abort (AHITxUTxCeleste)/Chapters/6 - Aftermath/2 - Undyne and Maddy.md

 Maddy wasn't ready to see her again yet.
 But she still let out a soft chuckle at what it must look like to Undyne - an apparent clone just appearing from nowhere.
 She turned to face the Part of Her.
 "Look, I...
 I fucked up.
 I thought that-"

 "Shut it."
 Despite the harsh words, Part of Maddy didn't appear to be angry.
-She spoke both to Maddy and Undyne, "There's something you need to know.
+She spoke both to Maddy and Undyne, "I'm still mad at you.
+But...
+There's something you need to know.
 I... get that it feels the same to you, but *this* mountain, and the one we came from, are not the same."

 "...What does *that* mean," both responded simultaneously.